Bigger, faster, stronger.

 Newer, nicer, better.

 We’ve all been conditioned from an early age to seek more.
 More things.
-A lot more money.
 More respect and prestige.
+And a lot more money.

-But, what if we told you that money can’t buy happiness?
+But, what if I told you that money can’t buy happiness?

 Research shows that after you have enough to cover the basic necessities in life, all of those extra things won’t bring you any extra long-term happiness.
 But we don’t even need the research to know that, because we have lived it ourselves.

 You might be thinking that it’s easy for us to say that money can’t buy happiness because one of us is a doctor and the other has an M.B.A. from Harvard — both accolades with high expected salaries.

 But we didn’t come from the typical background you’d expect — we grew up in poverty, raised by a widowed mom who struggled financially.

 Growing up poor, we were fixated on eventually making a lot of money.
 Our childhood room had posters of Ferraris and Porsches plastered on the walls.
 We were convinced having money was the key to happiness.

 We were embarrassed that we were poor and were determined to never feel that way again.

 But when we stop and reflect on those early childhood years, we realize that while we barely had more than the clothes on our backs, we had an extremely happy childhood.
 Love, support, friends, we had it all.